mkitzan/terminus/README.md

 # Terminus: Terminal Library Database
-The third iteration of my terminal based library database.
+The third iteration of the terminal based library database.
 Unlike the previous java versions this one is written in python.
 With each iteration, I have overhauled the interface style.
 Terminus is a pure bash experience.
 Flags are finally supported rather than weird file path syntax: python was chosen to make flag processing easier.
 The previous versions had, to varying degrees of severity, input syntax dissonance where no truly uniform command input syntax existed.